commotum/4D/4 Dimension Attention.md

 Quaternion algebra is abundantly covered in existing literature, and the cited references provide thorough treatment; thus, we shall not beleaguer you here with their basic properties.

+Quaternions came from Hamilton after his really good work had been done, and though beautifully ingenious, have been an unmixed evil to those who have touched them in any way.
+- Lord Kelvin

+# The Surprisingly Virtuous Nature of MonSTERs and "Unmixed Evils"

+# MonSTERs and Their Unextolled Virtues
+## Structural Embeddings for Native Space-Time Intelligence

+## Structural Embeddings for Native Space-Time Intelligence
+## Structural Embeddings and 4-Dimensional Attention for Native Space-Time Intelligence
+## Structural Embeddings for Transformer-Native Space-Time Intelligence
+## Structural Embeddings for Attention-Based Space-Time Intelligence

+# 4 Dimension Attention
+## Structural Embeddings for Native Space-Time Intelligence

+This paper introduces a novel approach to attention-based transformer architectures, embedding spacetime structures natively via Minkowski Space-Time Embedding Rotors (MonSTER)."